 Mango skin, while not toxic is something that can be harder for a dog to digest and should be avoided.
 It’s best to peel the skin off using a vegetable peeler or scoop the flesh out of the skin when feeding it to your dog.

 The mango pit can be a choking hazard if the whole fruit is given to a dog.
 If swallowed, the pit could potentially cause intestinal blockage.
-It actually contains cyanide as well so it’s best to avoid it altogether.
+It actually contains cyanide (just like cherries) as well so it’s best to avoid it altogether.

 If your dog accidentally swallows a mango pit, keep a close eye.
 Chances are it will pass without issue but if you notice any adverse symptoms especially any indicating an intestinal blockage, contact your vet immediately.